Christmas in McHenry

 “The Chamber sponsored a Christmas lights contest for residential homes.
 They appointed two or three judges—I did it one year—and a winner was chosen.
 A prize was given, a plaque.
 The thing to do Christmas Eve was to go around town and see all the lights.”
 “Christmas was always big at our home.
 With ten kids, it was a real commercial operation for me and Rosalie, my wife.
 The oldest is 56 today and the youngest 40.
 Today, there are 42 of us, including 20 grandchildren.
 We all go to our daughter’s house on Christmas Eve.
 Santa makes an appearance, and we have ham, turkey…the whole bit.
 Of course, our kids are all grown now—they go their own way on Christmas Day.”

-Each year, the pub’s owner anchored a Christmas tree, complete with ornaments and lighting, to the Fox River.
+The pub’s owner anchored a Christmas tree, complete with ornaments and lighting, to the Fox River.
 Each year, invariably, tavern patrons and other townspeople exchanged a wager or two as to when the ice would break, sending the tree down the river and signifying the official end of the holiday season.

 “People really look forward to this,” said Bob Novak of the McHenry Downtown Business Association.
 “It’s a fun day.”